Unio Itineraria

 Unio Itineraria was a German scientific society which was based at Esslingen am Neckar in Baden-Württemberg, Germany.

 The organisation paid botanists to travel and collect plants, and sold the collections in large sets which often resemble exsiccatae.
 The fifteen series with the title Unio itineraria are listed and described with bibliographic data in IndExs – Index of Exsiccatae.
 Rising costs associated with the Wilhelm Schimper expeditions led to the collapse of Unio Itineraria in 1842.
 Significant portions of the Unio Itineraria collections were directed to Herbarium Tubingense at the University of Tübingen in Baden-Württemberg.

 History

 Supported by William I of Württemberg (1781–1864), Unio Itineraria was established ca. 1825 to promote scientific investigation through the collection and distribution of determined (identified) plant specimens.
+The first collections distributed were those made by Franz von Fleischer in the surroundings of Trieste, Italy (1826).
 Unio Itineraria was organized by botanist Christian Ferdinand Friedrich Hochstetter (1787–1860) and physician Ernst Gottlieb von Steudel (1783–1856).